 Disadvantages of pastel pencils:

-- The finished product needs to be protected by glass or glassine paper because the pastel can smudge if touched.
+- The finished product must be protected by glass or glassine paper because the pastel can smudge if touched.

 - Fixatives can make the color of the pastel darker